solix/CarND-Advanced-Lane-Lines/writeup.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
-The code for below steps can be found in `pipeline.py` line 42 through 113.
+The code for below steps can be found in `pipeline.py` line 47 through 175.

 After lane lines are cleanly extracted, by scanning across x axis we can find peaks of accumulated pixels that helps us find lane lines.
 These peaks  are a good identification of two lines, we can use it to place our starting point of our lines. histogram below visualise what I just explained:

 ![alt text][image6]

 For finding lines , It is a good idea to narrow down our searches vertical to the starting point images and focus on those area from bottom to top sliding like a window.
-I created 11 sliding windows with `margin = 80` and `minpx = 20 `, to help set width with +/- margin and to recenter window if needed pixels not found in the rectangle.
-Then I extracted left and right line pixels While scanning from bottom to top bottom and fit a second order polynomial for each lane like this:
+I created 11 sliding windows with `margin = 80` and `minpx = 20 `, to help set width with +/- margin and to recenter window if minimum pixel values not found in the window.
+Then  on each iteration points are extracted for left and right line pixels While scanning from bottom to top bottom vertically and fit a second order polynomial curve for `f(y)` because lane lines in warped image are vertical. this process results like this:
 ![alt text][image7]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to centre.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 177 through 196 in my code in `pipeline.py`.
+For calculating radius of curvature having a second order polynomial I tried to fit a circle in y direction by calculation first and second derivative using [curvature formula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) with respect to y direction, you may ask why y direction? well because we already know the lines are close to vertical in warped image and may have the same `x` value for more than one `y` value.
+I decided to chose maximum y value corresponding to bottom of image, this will help to measure curvature closest to the vehicle.
+This however gives pixel based values in pixel space.
+To make values make sense I needed to map pixel space values in `pixel` to real world space values preferably in `meter` unit. it is not a perfect accuracy however as It was not needed in this project ,I assumed conversion rate of 30 meters long and 3.7 meters wide.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 197 through 237 in my code in `pipeline.py` in lines .
 Here is an example of my result on a test image:

 ![alt text][image8]

 ---